 On the contrary, art comes from the Latin “ars”, meaning “skill or craft”.
 The technical prowess of an artist is about the application of knowledge to accentuate human expression.

-One could succinctly summarize the distinction between artist and scientists as one of method.
+One could succinctly summarize the distinction between artists and scientists as one of method.
 Scientists use everything within their power to obtain knowledge and use what they accrue to further that goal even more.

 Artists, on the other hand, are more concerned with the authentic expression of knowledge.
 Be it a work-time doodle to express your wandering mind, or a testament to God on the Cistene Chapel ceiling – all of the knowledge art acquires goes back into figuring out new ways of expression.